Required Syllabi Components(revised August 2013)

-Each course syllabus must be posted electronically on Blackboard or Moodle.
+Each course syllabus must be posted electronically on Moodle.

-These handouts should be given to the department head/dean by the tenth (10) day of class and should be reviewed and updated each semester.
+The syllabus should be given to the department head/dean by the tenth (10) day of class and should be reviewed and updated each semester.
 The department head/dean should maintain a file of all course syllabi for a five-year period.
-Each course must have the syllabus posted to Blackboard or Internet.
-The address must be made available to the department head, dean, and students.

 General Course Information